SalminStepan/cocktail_api/README.md

 - No seed data
 - No authentication or authorization
 - No write endpoints
-- No Docker configuration yet
-- No repository integration tests yet
+- No repository integration tests
-- No CI workflow yet
+- No CI workflow
+- No public production deployment yet

 ## Roadmap

-- Dockerize the API and PostgreSQL environment
+- Deploy the Dockerized API to a VPS
+- Configure production container restart policy
+- Add reverse proxy and HTTPS
 - Add repository integration tests
 - Add GitHub Actions CI
-- Deploy the API to a VPS
 - Move the Telegram bot from direct PostgreSQL access to HTTP API calls
 - Add semantic search with pgvector
 - Add a retrieval-augmented `/ask` endpoint